Qardaha

 Qardaha (القَرْدَاحَة / ALA-LC: Qardāḥah) is a town in northwestern Syria, in the mountains overlooking the coastal town of Latakia.
 Nearby localities include Kilmakho to the west, Bustan al-Basha to the southwest, Harf al-Musaytirah to the southeast and Muzayraa to the north.
 According to the Syrian Central Bureau of Statistics, Qardaha had a population of 8,671 in 2004.
-It has a predominantly Alawite population and is the traditional home of the al-Assad family, which has ruled Syria since the 1970 Corrective Movement.
+It has a predominantly Alawite population and is the traditional home of the Assad family, which ruled Syria from 1970 until 2024.
+It is believed that many of Assad’s loyalists have fled to Qardaha after the end of the Assad regime in December 2024.

 Syrian President Hafez al-Assad, who ruled from 1970 to 2000, was born in Qardaha.
 Under Assad, the government poured massive investments into Qardaha, Latakia and the surrounding region.
 Qardaha has many luxurious villas.
-A major statue of Hafez al-Assad is found in the town center, and a huge mausoleum containing the graves of Bassel al-Assad and Hafez al-Assad is also located there.
+A major statue of Hafez al-Assad used to exist in the town center, and a huge mausoleum containing the graves of Bassel al-Assad and Hafez al-Assad was also previously located there.
 Hasan al-Khayer was also born in Qardaha.

 Climate and geography

 Qardaha has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Qardaha is in a mountainous area, but its altitude is only between 350 and 500 meters.
 It is in a beautiful forested area.
 Qardaha has much rainfall.
 The average high temperature in July is 29 °C, and in January is 7 °C. There is nearly 828 mm of rainfall annually and three days of snow in January.
-The climate and nature in Qerdaha favour agriculture, and there are apple and orange plantations and tobacco farms.
+The climate and nature in Qardaha favour agriculture, and there are apple and orange plantations and tobacco farms.